 - give participants the tools they need to support people in their communities better.

-Over the next two years 14 digital and face-to-face events will be held with the partnerships around the country.
-They will share effective ways to address and reduce loneliness among people over 50.
+Over two years 14 digital and face-to-face events are being held with the partnerships around the country.
+The aim is to share effective ways to reduce loneliness among people over 50.

 This project is supported by Kaleidoscope Health and Care.